USS Dayton (CL-105)

 USS Dayton was a Cleveland-class light cruiser of the United States Navy, which were built during World War II.
 The class was designed as a development of the earlier Brooklyn-class cruisers, the size of which had been limited by the First London Naval Treaty.
 The start of the war led to the dissolution of the treaty system, but the dramatic need for new vessels precluded a new design, so the Clevelands used the same hull as their predecessors, but were significantly heavier.
 The Clevelands carried a main battery of twelve 6 in guns in four three-gun turrets, along with a secondary armament of twelve 5 in dual-purpose guns.
 They had a top speed of 32.5 kn.

-The ship was launched 19 March 1944 by New York Shipbuilding Corporation, Camden, New Jersey, sponsored by Mrs. H. Rueger, and commissioned 7 January 1945, Captain Paul William Steinhagen in command.
-Construction for Dayton was underwritten in part by the citizens of the City of Dayton Ohio through the purchase of war bonds.